yznx4/game-claim-bot/README.md

 # Game Claim Bot 🕹️

-Discord bot to auto-claim free games from Epic/Steam.
+Discord bot to auto-claim free games from Epic Games/Steam.
 And chatBot using gemini

 ## Setup